nickwimer/ytScripts/README.md

 ## slice_plot.py
-This will take all `plt` files in the input directory and create images down the middle of the domain subject to inputs
+This will take all `plt` files in the input directory and create 2D images subject to inputs

-`python quick_vis/slice_plot.py -p DIR/ --field "Y(NC12H26)" --normal x --LM --fbounds 0 0.1`
+`python quick_vis/slice_plot.py -p DATA_DIR/ --field "Y(NC12H26)" --normal x --fbounds 0 0.1`

 This will create a 2D slice plot with x as the normal irection and bounds on field set to 0 - 0.1 in field units

+`python quick_vis/slice_plot.py --help` for full list of options.

-Helpful options:
+Some helpful options:

 `--datapath`: Path to the plot files.